raju7011/Notes/postgres.md

         sudo apt install postgresql postgresql-contrib

-4. ensure that service is stared
+4. ensure that service is started

-        sudo apt install postgresql postgresql-contrib
+        service postgresql status

 5. check the version of psql to ensure it's working